Opportunities

 Potential Projects

-1) Modelling biodiversity responses to bushfire in East Gippsland, Victoria
+1) Modelling biodiversity responses to bushfires

 The Black Summer bushfires in East Gippsland were unprecedented in their scale and severity.
 Rapid post-fire assessments suggested that the biodiversity impacts of the megafires were expected to be very large for a range of species, such as the Long-footed Potoroo and the Southern Brown Bandicoot.
 Validation of these predictions using pre- and post-fire monitoring data is therefore essential, so that management efforts and responses to future large fires can be better targeted.
 This project would use a large camera trapping dataset (>900 sites) from East Gippsland, Victoria collected both before and after the Black Summer bushfires to understand the impacts of the fires, understand factors that shape fauna recovery, identify important areas for conservation and inform ongoing fire and forest management in East Gippsland.
 Skills that could be developed include occupancy modelling, species distribution modelling and spatial analysis.